linux4sam/libplanes/doc/config.md

 # Plane Engine Config File Format

 The config file is a strict [JSON][1] fomatted file.
 This data is loaded to configure planes and optionally engine parameters.
 Unknown names will be ignored.

 [1]: http://www.json.org/

 ## Integers
-Integers can be specified as a literal integer (255), a hexadecimal integer ("0xFF"), and also in some cases as a relative percent ("50%").
+Integers can be specified as a literal integer (255) or a hexadecimal integer ("0xFF").
+They can also be LUA expressions.

 ## Colors
 All colors in the config file, irrelevant of the actual plane format, use a